-If we have been hurt, we have to find justice inside our hearts.
-This is where healing begins.
+If we have been hurt, we have to find justice inside our hearts because this is where healing begins.

 Today I want to do a shout out to a beautiful soul-sister from our community who in the last few years has gone beyond the strength that she knew.
 Today (March 18) is the sentencing of her childhood molester (after 2.5 years of trial).
 As allowed, she is standing up in court and reading a victim impact statement.
 Can you image how brave she must be?
 I am in awe.